Emily Le Sage, PhD

 Like many animals, frogs have seasonal infectious disease patterns.
 We wondered if their pathogen defenses also displayed seasonal rhythms, and were surprised to find that their stored peptide defenses closely followed the pattern of infection peaks in time.
 This synchrony between host and pathogen could be a result of similar underlying environmental forces, such as temperature, or a evolutionary arms race in which frogs prepare for the worst.

 In the time of a global pandemic, understanding how stressors lead to more susceptible and infectious hosts is increasingly relevant.
-Human and animals alike, chronic stressors are known to suppress immunity.
+Similar to humans, chronic stressors are known to suppress immunity in frogs.
 But how do they affect epidemics?
 Predicting these sporadic and non-linear events requires a deeper understanding of how poor conditions affect interacting epidemiological factors to cause more severe and more frequent epidemics.
+See the press article in Forbes and access the PDF on the publication page.

 Using the exciting new method of environmental DNA sampling, we were able to take the first glimpse at how a community of amphibians experiences a ranavirus outbreak.
 Identifying how the epidemic curve relates to eDNA levels in pond water can help field biologists determine if a population is at risk--just by taking a water sample.
 Here we determined that mortality occurred during sensitive developmental windows once pond temperatures were warm.